 State of Ohio Interesting Facts

-- At the 1924 Olympic games DeHart Hubbard, who was born in Cincinnati Ohio, became the first African American to earn an Olympic Gold Medal in an individual Olympic event; the
+- At the 1924 Olympic games DeHart Hubbard, who was born in Cincinnati Ohio, became the first African American to earn an Olympic Gold Medal in an individual Olympic event; the long jump.

 State of Ohio Historical Facts